-When using the IO pins to wake-up the PFS172, registers pxdier should be properly set to enable the wake-up function for every corresponding pin.
+When using the IO pins to wake-up the PMS171B, registers padier should be properly set to enable the wake-up function for every corresponding pin.
 The time for normal wake-up is about 3000 ILRC clocks counting from wake-up event; fast wake-up can be selected to reduce the wake-up time by misc register, and the time for fast wake-up is about 45 ILRC clocks from IO toggling.
+Besides, the wake up function in GPCS controls the comparator.

 Suspend mode Wake-up mode Wake-up time (twup) from IO toggle

 STOPEXE suspend 45 T

-or Fast wake-up 45 TILRC,
+or Fast wake-up 45 Tilric,

 STOPSYS suspend Where T {ILRC} is the time period of ILRC

 STOPEXE suspend 2000 T

 or Normal wake-up 3000 T {ILRC} ,

 STOPSYS suspend Where T {ILRC} is the clock period of ILRC

-Please notice that when Fast boot-up is selected, no matter which wake-up mode is selected in misc.5, the wake-up mode will be forced to be FAST.
+Please notice that when Code Option is set to Fast boot-up, no matter which wake-up mode is selected in misc.5, the wake-up mode will be forced to be FAST.
 If Normal boot-up is selected, the wake-up mode is determined by misc.5.